dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/create-simple-association-2.png

+Then drop the assocation on the "Notes for the interview" item and release your mouse pointer.

-A rectangle appears.
+The association will be created and a rectangle appears.
-These are the :ref:`in-map details <user-in-map-details>`.
+These are the :ref:`in-map details <user-in-map-details>` of the newly created association.
-They tell you that this is an "Association", that the association type is "Association".
+They tell you that this is association is of type "Association" which is the most generic form of association in DMX.

-You can think of it as a very simple association:
-You just drew a line between two topics.
-The line neither does not have a dedicated meaning.
+Using the Drag & Drop gesture starting on the blue dot above an item you just created an association between two topics.
-Click somewhere onto the topicmap to close the in-map-details.
+Click somewhere onto the topicmap to close the in-map-details of the association.

-**********************************
+****************************************************
-A glimpse into the PIM application
+A glimpse into Personal Information Management (PIM)
-**********************************

-You can see the difference between a simple drawn line and a qualified association with the following example:
+****************************************************

-DMX comes with a few predefined topic types that you just selected from:
+DMX comes with some predefined topic types that you saw in the topic type menu of the Search/Create dialog:

-- person,
+- Person
-- organization,
+- Organization
-- note,
+- Note
-- event,
+- Event
-- bookmark.
+- Bookmark

-These topic types all come from classical Personal Information Management (PIM).
-As using DMX for PIM is a popular use case, there are also some predefined association types.
+Now there are also some predefined association types.
-One of those association types describes the role a person has in an organization.
+One of those association types is called "Organizational Involvement" and it describes the role a Person can have in an Organization.

-We will now give the person an organizational role to see that this is a different association type:
+So let's specify the persons role in that organization through creating another association.
-Grab the little dot of the person's rectangle and create an association to the organization.
+We grab the little dot above "Cathy Jones" and drag & drop the line on "Organization No. 1".
-The in-map details show at once that the association type is "Organization Association".
+The in-map details show up again and indeed, DMX automatically created an association of type "Organizational Involvement".
-The "Role Type" mentioned in there is not to be confused with the organizational roles.
-This concept is explained in the full DMX User guide, see :ref:`Modeling <user-modeling>`.

 .. image:: _static/create-organization-association.png

-Next, we have to assign the exact role.
+Next, we want to describe "Cathy Jones" exact role in "Organization No. 1".
-Right-click onto the rectangle or directly onto the association.
-The context menu opens.
-Select "Edit".
+Therefore we right-click onto the association to open the context menu and select "Edit".

 .. image:: _static/edit-organization-association.png

-The detail panel opens.
+The detail panel opens again and displays a form.
 You can now select an "Organizational Role" from a predefined set of possible values, e.g. "Member".

 .. image:: _static/select-role.png

-Click "Save".
+For your changes to take effect click "Save".

 .. image:: _static/organization-association.png

-This is a meaningful association:
+Now this is a more meaningful association.
-You can open the context menu of the organization with a right-click and select "Related".
+If you right-click and select "Related" on "Organization No. 1" you see how the role can be usefuel when navigating in DMX.
 If you have entered more than one person, you can scroll down in the detail panel to see all persons and their respective roles in the organization.

 .. image:: _static/organizational-roles.png

+Great!
+We've prepared for our interview with "Cathy Jones" and learned how to create topics and how to work with associations.
+That's it for this short tutorial.

 In DMX you are free to define your own topic types and association types.
 Find out more about it in the section about :ref:`Modeling<user-modeling>`.